-During the COVID-19 pandemic, support groups can no longer meet face to face, and even addiction specialists began using Telehealth.
+During the COVID-19 pandemic, support groups could no longer meet face to face, and even addiction specialists began using Telehealth.
 More so than years before, desperate times call for creative solutions.
 Today, we’ll look at the best apps for addiction recovery and what these can do to help.

 Best Addiction Recovery Apps to Try Today